moneytigo/Magento2_MoneyTigo/README.md

 MODULE SETTINGS
 ===============

-Pour connecter le module à votre compte marchand MoneyTigo vous devez :
+To connect the module to your MoneyTigo merchant account you must:

-1. Récupération de vos identifiants API :
+# 1. Retrieving your API credentials
-  * Ajouter votre site internet sur votre compte MoneyTigo
+  * Add your website to your MoneyTigo account
-  * Récupérer la clé API
+  * Retrieve the API key (Merchant Key)
-  * Généré la clé SECRETE puis la récupérer
+  * Generated the SECRET key and retrieved it
-2. Configurer le module Magento (MoneyTigo)
+# 2. Configure Magento plugins (MoneyTigo)
-  * d
+  * Click on "Stores" > "Configuration"
-4. Ensuite insérer ses informations dans votre configuration du module MoneyTigo sur votre Magento en allant à la page suivante :
+  * Then on the "Sales" tab > "Payment methods".
-5. Stores/Configuration/Payment Methods
+  * Just fill in the sections corresponding to MoneyTigo (MerchantKey & SecretKey)

 (**Note:** To test transactions, don't forget to switch your website (in your MoneyTigo interface, in test/demo mode) and switch it to production when your tests are finished.